From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 9. Meditating in kayaks, Mexico

-Forget your CD copy of Meditation Music: Calming Seas, Sea Trek Baja brings the soundtrack to life.
-Heading along the Gulf of California by kayak, these eight-day trips take in the beauty of Carmen and Danzante Islands with only dolphins and finback whales for company.
+Forget those calming music mixes you listen to at work, Sea Trek Baja brings the soundtrack to life.
+Heading along the Gulf of California by kayak, these eight-day trips allow you to take in the beauty of Carmen and Danzante Islands with only dolphins and finback whales for company.

 More information: www.seatrek.com